-The powers of the President under the AIIB Charter flow from the dual role as the chief executive of AIIB and as Chairman of the Board of Directors.
-As the Bank's chief executive, the President is "chief of the staff of the Bank" and conducts, under the direction of the Board of Directors, the current business of AIIB.5 Additional specific powers of the President include the responsibility for the organization, appointment and dismissal of officers and staff, in accordance with regulations adopted by the Board of Directors,6 and the preparation of the administrative budget to be presented to the Board of Directors for approval.7 As previously noted, the Board of Directors may also delegate authority to the President, including under Bank policies and for decisions on operations.8
+President is "chief of the staff of the Bank" and conducts, under the direction of the Board of Directors, the current business of AIIB.
+Additional specific powers of the President include the responsibility for the organization, appointment and dismissal of officers and staff, in accordance with regulations adopted by the Board of Directors, and the preparation of the administrative budget to be presented to the Board of Directors for approval.
+As previously noted, the Board of Directors may also delegate authority to the President, including under Bank policies and for decisions on operations.